mattmccormick/docs/anatomymd.md

-# Anatomy of a Posting
+# Anatomy of a Post
 This section will break down a Craigslist ad piece by piece and display where the information ends up on the ad.

 ##Finished Ad